Tuesday, October 31, 2017

 Phantom Thread - trailer

-This new movie by the talented American director Paul Thomas Anderson, starring Daniel Day-Lewis, Vicky Krieps and Lesley Manville, is a feverish romantic drama set in the London fashion scene of the 1950's.
+Phantom Thread (2017) -the new movie by the talented American director Paul Thomas Anderson- is a feverish romantic drama set in the London fashion scene of the 1950's, starring Daniel Day-Lewis, Vicky Krieps and Lesley Manville.

-Anderson not only wrote the script and directed, but also took care of the cinematography.
+Anderson wrote the script himself, directed the film and also took care of the cinematography.

 Genre: romantic drama